icefallgames/SCICompanion/SCICompanion/Docs/source/Compiler/selfsuper.rst

-..
-Self and Super
+.. self and super

 .. include:: /includes/standard.rst

 ======================
- Self and Super
+ self and super
 ======================

 **self** and **super** are special keywords than can be used to call methods on the current object or the parent object without directly specifying the class name.